softsideoftech/content/pages/corporate-honeymoon.md

 > _The crux of leadership is to ground our stories in reality._

-Remember that our stories are just possibilties.
-The future is always uncertain and will surpise us.
+I like to remind myself that our stories are only possibilities.
+The future is always uncertain and will surprise us.